sws-archived/proboci_assets/README.md

 **behat.yml:** As wish behat.local.yml, Behat expects this file to be present and contain information about the default site url and drush alias it should use.

+**probo.sh:** This file contains the script we use to build and test sites.

 Troubleshooting
 ---